Ultimate Guide to Party Venue Rental Costs (2026): How Much Does a Venue Cost for a Party?

 What’s included in a typical venue rental? ▾

-It varies.
-Mid-range+ venues typically include tables, chairs, linens, flatware, basic décor, climate control, and parking.
-Budget venues may offer only space.
-Luxury venues often add event coordination and premium amenities.
-Always ask for specifics—never assume.
+Mid-range venues usually include tables, chairs, linens, basic décor, lighting, climate control, and parking.
+Budget venues may only offer the space.
+Luxury venues often include event coordination, upgraded décor, and premium AV setups.

-How much should catering cost per person? ▾
+How much should catering cost per person in 2026? ▾

 How far in advance should I book a venue? ▾